 But how can you even possibly know all the holidays around the world?
 Don’t despair.
 There’s a smarter way.

-Besides the annual marketing calendar, discover a tool to reveal the tech power behind your competitors’ websites, learn about a hack to rank on Google with emerging keywords, study a retargeting tactic to convert cold audiences on top of recent ManyChat updates and some more.
+Besides the annual marketing calendar, discover a tool to reveal the tech power behind your competitors’ websites, learn about a hack to rank on Google with emerging keywords, study a retargeting tactic to convert cold audiences on top of recent ManyChat updates, easily create branded marketing collateral and some more.

 Let’s dive right in.

 Your competitors, no doubt, use a spectrum of tools, plugins and technologies to help boost user experience and reinforce their online presence.

 Don’t you think it would be cool to know what Content Distributed Network (CDN) or Communication software they use exactly, so you too can leverage them in your favor?
 Or know the pitfall of each, predict the areas your competitors are failing in, and not make the same mistake?

 WhatRuns is a browser extension that lets you almost instantly find the technologies used on any website you visit.

 With a mere click on the extension icon, the tool displays all the technologies that power the website, classified by their relevant category including CMS, Widgets, Analytics, Web Server, Programming Language, Cache, and more.